JoeyStanley/real/cv.md

 University of Georgia Graduate Research Assistantship.
 2014–2016.

 ### Travel Awards

+University of Georgia Graduate School travel award ($600).
+For travel to the 47th New Ways of Analyzing Variation Conference in New York City, NY.
+October, 2018.

 American Dialect Society student travel grant ($500).
 For travel to the American Dialect Society annual meeting in Salt Lake City, UT.
 January 2018.